piscesmohsin/My-site/README.md

 # My-site
-This is the website i created by using only HTML and CSS only.
+This is a personal portfolio,I created using only HTML and CSS only.